 At this point, nothing should surprise me when it comes to accusations against Smallville actress Allison Mack and Keith Raniere, two prominent members of alleged sex cult NXIVM.
-Over the past few months, disturbing reports of sex slaves, diet control, and branding have come from former members of the cult, and now an extensive piece in The Hollywood Reporter has uncovered more details that make this whole thing even stranger.
+Over the past year, disturbing reports of sex slaves, diet control, and human branding have come from former members of the cult, as well as an extensive piece in The Hollywood Reporter.

 "If one woman is having an issue, it hurts Keith, and if he's hurting, you're hurting," a former member explained.
 "So if you do something he doesn't like, you get an army of women, sister wives, coming after you.
 You get ostracized.
 No one wants to socialize with you unless you get back in line."

 Keith Raniere allegedly promoted incest, pedophelia, and misogyny.